 If you’re unsure about the “where it lives” part, that’s exactly what using video for business is for.
 It’s the practical placement side of the strategy, without making it feel like homework.

 Want to keep it simple?
-Download the blueprint and use it as your plan for the next few weeks.
+If you’re still wondering how to start video marketing, download the blueprint and use it as your plan for the next few weeks.
 If you’d rather have it done for you, start here, video for small business.

 Download you FREE Video Marketing Strategy Blueprint Here.